kubeckaj/JKCS.py-Manual/docs/source/DatabaseManipulation.rst

 input files can be any .log, .out, and .xyz files.
 However, if you specify, e.g., ``*.log``, it will collect information from all files with the same name.

 :guilabel:`database.pkl`
   loads ``database.pkl`` file.
-You can load several database into one
+You can load several databases into one

 .. list-table:: Input data
     :widths: 30 30